 Recipe idea: Balsamic glazed carrots

 Sprinkle finished dishes with fragrant herbs of your choice such as rosemary, parsley, basil, mint, cilantro, dill, thyme, marjoram and oregano.
 Herbs provide flavor and freshness to any dish.
-Adding fresh herbs at the end of the cooking/heating process will preserve their bright taste, while adding them during the heating process will create a different, deeper, more earthly flavor.
+Adding fresh herbs at the end of the cooking/heating process will preserve their bright taste, while adding them during the heating process will create a different, deeper, more earthy flavor.

 Recipe idea: Egg salad with fresh dill